zammad/zammad-org/src/en/reference/glossary.md

   a strong community.
 You can integrate it with Zammad - this way, a ticket is created every time you receive an email in Monit.

-Navigation
+Navigation Bar
-: Navigation means the left sidebar in Zammad which contains navigation tabs, the search, notifications and many more items, depending on your system.
+: The navigation bar is the left sidebar in Zammad which contains navigation tabs, the search, notifications and many more items, depending on your system.

 Navigation Tab
-: One element of the navigation.
+: One element of the navigation bar.
 You can have multiple tabs open and quickly switch between them.

 Nagios